 The style of chapel reflects the heritage and traditions of the Church of Christ while recognizing that our students come from many different faith traditions.
 Chapel facilitates spiritual experiences, in the pursuit of truth, through reflection, praise, exploration, and service.

-Chapel is held from 10 a.m.-10:30 a.m.
-Monday, Tuesday, Thursday, and Friday in the McDonald-Moody Auditorium.
-Attendance is required at Chapel Monday, Tuesday, Thursday, and Friday for all campus residents, and all students under the age of 25 enrolled in 12 or more hours.
+Plenary Chapel is held on Monday and Tuesday from 10:00 am – 10:25 am in the McDonald Moody Auditorium.
+Attendance is required at chapel on Monday or Tuesday for all campus residents, and all students under the age of 25 enrolled in 12 or more hours.
 Part-time commuters, graduate students, and commuters 25 years or older are encouraged to attend chapel but are exempt from mandatory chapel attendance.
-Questions regarding the chapel attendance policy should be directed to the Dean of Students in the Student Affairs Office located on the second floor of the Mabee Student Life Building (SUB).
+Questions regarding the chapel attendance policy should be directed to the Dean of Students in the Student Life Office located on the second floor of the Mabee Student Life Building (SUB).

-Students are required to obtain forty-five (45) Spiritual Life credits through attendance of chapel programs each semester, unless otherwise exempt from chapel for one or more days during a given semester as outlined below.
+Students are required to obtain twenty (20) Spiritual Life credits through attendance of chapel programs each semester, unless otherwise exempt from chapel during a given semester as outlined below.
+These programs include plenary chapel on Monday or Tuesday, small groups on Friday, and a weekly online option.
 Additional Spiritual Life credits may be offered to students who attend approved programs at alternate times.
-Alternate programs are approved by the Office of Student Affairs.
+Alternate programs are approved by the Office of Student Life.

-Students may apply for exemptions on specific days of the week if any of the following apply:
+Students may apply for an exemption if any of the following apply:

-Request forms for chapel exemptions are available in the Student Affairs Office on the second floor of the SUB.
-Student must file an exemption for each semester.
-Students with approved exemptions require fewer Spiritual Life Credits as outlined below.
+Request forms for a chapel exemption are available in the Student Life Office on the second floor of the SUB.
+Students must file an exemption for each semester.
+Students with an approved exemption require fewer Spiritual Life Credits as outlined below.
 The exemption form (with class schedule and work letter attached) must be submitted within the first 12 days of class or within 5 business days of a status change.
 A $50 administrative fee may be assessed for exemptions filed outside of the required deadlines.
 If an exemption is granted after the required deadline, the credit requirement will be modified based on a sliding scale from the day the exemption was submitted.
 All exemptions are at the discretion on the Dean of Students.

 Students are responsible for scanning their student ID card as they leave chapel as this will document their attendance and their Spiritual Life credit.
 Students are also required to monitor their accumulated credits in correlation with their required credits.
 Students arriving between 10 a.m. and 10:10 a.m. will receive a tardy.
 A tardy counts as 3/4 (.75) of a Spiritual Life credit.
 Students arriving past 10:10 a.m. and those not scanning their cards will not receive credit.